-- What are my choices for elective courses?
+- What are my choices for MBA electives?

-If you are pursuing the MBA general track, you may choose three approved graduate electives taught by UTC's College of Business in the areas of management, marketing, finance, and accounting.
-Students pursuing an MBA concentration (e.g. business analytics, finance, & healthcare administration) will take three courses required by that particular concentration instead of three electives.
+If you are pursuing the general MBA track, you may choose three approved graduate electives taught by UTC's Rollins College of Business in the areas of management, marketing, finance, and accounting.
+Students pursuing one of the MBA concentrations (e.g. accounting, business analytics, finance, & healthcare administration) will take three courses required by that particular concentration instead of three electives.

-- Do I need to register for classes and how do I know my schedule?
+- Do I need to register for MBA classes and how do I know my schedule?